Student Activities and Organizations

 Students may request the service or be recommended by faculty.
 Students also have the option of using tutors or services provided by Alvernia University, Schuylkill Center.
 For additional information, refer to Student Handbook.

 The purpose of the Student Mentor Program is to extend a welcome and offer of friendship to the incoming student.
 Senior students initiate communication with the entering students and continue ongoing communication throughout the program.

 Social Activities and Recreation

 Throughout the year, students have formal and informal social functions that are planned by School Administration, the Student Association, or individual classes.
 The Pottsville Area and Schuylkill County offer a variety of recreational, cultural, and educational opportunities.
 The Schuylkill Symphony, Community Chorus, and Guest Concert Series offer programs regularly.
 Lectures, programs, and a variety of social functions offered by Alvernia University and Schuylkill County Council for the Arts are available to students.

 Several facilities are available in the community for students who are interested in fitness and workout programs.
-A variety of restaurants and shopping malls are also nearby.
+A variety of restaurants and shopping centers are also nearby.
 Churches of all denominations are located in the city of Pottsville and services are scheduled in the hospital chapel.